GizAI/computer-vision-assistant/.vscode/README.md

 1. **build-frontend** - Builds the frontend for production (includes npm install)
 2. **start-server** - Starts the full Python backend server with orchestrator
-3. **start-fastapi-only** - Starts only the FastAPI server without the orchestrator
+3. **start-fastapi-only** - Starts only the FastAPI server with uvicorn
 4. **start-dev-frontend** - Starts the frontend development server (includes npm install)
 5. **build-and-run-all** - Builds the frontend and then runs the full server (production mode)
 6. **dev-mode-all** - Runs both the full server and frontend in development mode